drowe67/freedv-gui/USER_MANUAL.md

     * Simplify build to reduce need for build scripts.
 (PR #305)
 2. Bugfixes:
     * Filter out non-MME devices to match previous behavior.
 (PR #318)
+    * Resolves issue with minimum button sizing in the Filter dialog.
+(PR #326)
 3. Enhancements:
     * Add 2020B to multi-RX feature to enable RX and TX without restarting session.
 (PR #312)
     * Hide modes not on the SM1000 by default.
 (PR #313)